What Are Australia’s Major Search Engines and Directories?

 Related article: 13 Basic SEO Tips for Business Owners to Get Started

-Pre-Google, early search engines such as AltaVista and others essentially ranked pages according to the number of times a keyword appeared in a particular page.
-PhD students Larry Page and Sergery Brin of Stanford University theorised that it would be more helpful for users if pages were ranked according to the authority of the webpage.
+Before Google, early search engines such as AltaVista and others essentially ranked pages according to the number of times a keyword appeared in a particular page.
+PhD students Larry Page and Sergey Brin of Stanford University theorised that it would be more helpful for users if pages were ranked according to the authority of the webpage.

 There is some debate in regards to the effectiveness of utilising directories as a means of improving ranks for a website, but there is no question that they still form an important part of any online marketing strategy.

 The average consumer is arguably more likely to search for a service in Google rather than a directory.
-This is relevant because the less traffic a directories receives, the less relevant it is from an SEO perspective.
+This is relevant because the less traffic a directory receives, the less relevant it is from an SEO perspective.
 However, there are certain niche directories that can be very valuable to users who, for instance, aren’t entirely sure of what they need to type into a search engine to get the desired result.